Miles Sampa

-Miles Bwalya Sampa is a Zambian politician, currently serving as Member of Parliament for Matero Constituency.
-He previously served as Mayor of Lusaka, having been elected on 26 July 2018.
-His election in 2021 would see him return to Parliament representing Matero Constituency, a position he once served from 2011 to 2016.
-He is a member of the Patriotic Front party.
+Miles Bwalya Sampa is a Zambian politician, currently serving as the president of the Patriotic Front.
+He previously served as Mayor of Lusaka, having been elected on 26 July 2018, and as Matero constituency member of Parliament on two occasions (from 2011 to 2016 and from 2021 to 2026).

 Political career

-In the 2011 general election, Sampa stood as the Patriotic Front candidate for Matero constituency in Lusaka District and he won the seat.
+In the 2011 general election, Sampa stood as the Patriotic Front candidate for parliament in Matero constituency in Lusaka District and he won the seat.

 President Michael Sata appointed Sampa as the Provincial Minister for Lusaka Province in September 2011 before transferring him to being the Provincial Minister for Southern Province in December 2011.
 The president then appointed Sampa as the Deputy Minister of Finance in March 2012.
 Sampa was then appointed as the Deputy Minister of Commerce, Trade and Industry in May 2013.

-After the death of Michael Sata, the Fifth President of the Republic of Zambia, who was Sampa's uncle, Sampa was elected as President of the Patriotic Front at a controversial Patriotic Front (PF) general party conference.
+After the death of Michael Sata, the fifth President of Zambia, who was Sampa's uncle, Sampa was elected as President of the Patriotic Front at a controversial Patriotic Front (PF) general party conference.
 His election was later deemed illegal by the High Court of Zambia, and Defense Minister Edgar Lungu was declared the rightful president of the PF, with Lungu proceeding to be elected as the President of Zambia at the presidential by-election in February 2015.
 After Lungu won the presidential election, Sampa was reappointed as Deputy Minister of Commerce, Trade and Industry until November 2015 when he resigned from his position.
 He resigned from the Patriotic Front party in January 2016.

 He attempted to form a party named the United Democratic Front (UDF).
 Sampa entered alliances with Elias Chipimo's National Restoration Party and Eric Chanda's 4th Revolution Party, before eventually endorsing Hakainde Hichilema and the UPND to win the 2016 general election.
 After the UPND lost the election, Sampa rejoined the Patriotic Front.

 After the death of the incumbent mayor of Lusaka District, Wilson Kalumba, the Patriotic Front adopted Sampa to stand as their candidate in the by-election, which took place on 26 July 2018.
-Sampa was elected as the mayor of Lusaka.
+Sampa was elected as the Mayor of Lusaka.
 Ahead of the 2021 general election, Sampa opted to reclaim the position of Member of Parliament (MP) for Matero constituency (rather than standing again for mayor).
-He won the Matero parliamentary seat for the second time.
+He won the Matero parliamentary seat for a second time.

 Miles Sampa was one of eight Patriotic Front members who decided to stand for the position of party president after Edgar Lungu announced his retirement from active politics following the 2021 general election (leaving Given Lubinda as the acting party president).
 Sampa was one of the people who claimed that the Patriotic Front was taking too long to hold its party convention to choose the leader.

-Eventually, there was a controversial extraordinary general conference that had taken place in October 2023 in which Miles Sampa was declared the president of the Patriotic Front (PF) party, defeating seven other aspirants for the same position.
+Eventually, there was a controversial extraordinary general conference in October 2023 where Miles Sampa was declared the president of the Patriotic Front (PF) party, defeating seven other aspirants for the position.